jzaron/content-fetcher/README.md

 ## Important TODOs for production-readiness

- - Add security, provide somme basic user mechaism
+ - Add security, provide some basic user mechanism
  - Add more API endpoints allowing some content search and some convenience (would be nice to standarize API with Swagger)
  - Improve error handling
  - Add logging
- - Allow running Redis queue in async mode, switch to sync mode only for tests (already tested, beside tests async mode works fine)
  - Switch to some producion-ready HTTP server
  - Improve image scraping mechanism (handle more image src formats)
  - Implement some different storage than file system (e.g. HDFS, Amazon S3)